 Here, penning a blog post, putting up photo heavy updates on Facebook, piping out bite-sized gems on Twitter, or filming an amateur company video featuring the company clown are all par for the course.

 We have all read, viewed or heard stories of companies which have done it.
 Embracing citizen and employee marketers from every department, their mantra is to let a thousand flowers bloom.

-After all, nothing beats generating buzz like having legions of fans helping to disseminate intriguing corporate episodes of a finely crafted organisational script, preferably transmedia style.
+After all, nothing beats generating buzz like having legions of fans available to help disseminate intriguing corporate episodes of a finely crafted organisational script, preferably transmedia style.

 While digital resources are often too cheap to meter, attention is finite.

-Creating our own honest-to-goodness, pure and unadulterated content is crucial to generating credibility with our stakeholders.
-However, we need to also be realistic about what we can and cannot achieve, and to augment that approach with the occasional injection of buzz-worthy, mass-media enrapturing acts.
+However, you need to also be realistic about what you can and cannot achieve.
+Augment that approach with the occasional injection of buzz-worthy, mass-media triggering enrapturing acts.